More results...

 Classter provides multiple field types for structured data entry:

-• Lookup: A drop-down list with predefined options.
+• Lookup: A single-select drop-down list field with predefined options.

 • Free Text: An open text field for manual input.